OmriGM/wink-browser-controller/README.md

 ### Roadmap
 - [ ] P0: Add a counter for: Winks (Right and Left separation) and Blinks.
 - [ ] P0: Fix bugs + add landmarks dots on the video for debugging (Use canvas/SVGs)
-- [x] P1: Show a winking emoji matching user's current winking eye
+- [x] P0: Show a winking emoji matching user's current winking eye
-- [x] P2: Let the user show/hide the video box
+- [x] P1: Let the user show/hide the video box
 - [ ] P2: Add animations
-- [ ] P2: create a chrome extension with those capabilities
+- [ ] P2: Create a chrome extension for controlling the browser
 - [ ] P2: Add back/forward actions

 For more suggestions your'e more than welcome to contact me or open an issue